magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 `project.clj` build file is going to get much worst when compared with the `project.clj` we started from.

 But don't worry!
-Instead of complicating the `project.clj` file by adding We're not going to complicate the `project.clj` file to make `valip` compliant with Reader Conditionals extension, we'll continue to use `boot`.
+We're not going to complicate with `cljsbuild` the `project.clj` file to make `valip` compliant with Reader Conditionals extension, we'll continue to use `boot`.

 ## Execution